maxx1128/Webdev-Study-Notes/nonfiction/HowNotToWriteANovel.md

 #### The Retirement Speech, where the villain recounts their evil deeds

 Don't reveal a villain's plan to the reader simply by making them brag about it to someone helpless.
-Use a more believable explaination or plot event.
+Use a more believable explanation or plot event.

 #### Revenge is a Dish Best Served in Public, or failing to move on